lks-ai/deeper/README.md

 - Agent *Workers*: agents for each node can further think and refine their content based on changing context
 - Audio input, Document input: with the ability to chunk/summarize and then organize that into a tree
 - Auto-Propagation and Auto-Growth: respectively having it modify a message through a branch to the leaves or having it self-reply (either naively or using an LLM task)
+- Showing who else is in the tree ()

 ### Server-Side Enhancements
 - Web search capability.